Documentation Index

 9. Implement webhook deduplication

 Zenoo may deliver the same webhook more than once.
-Your handler must be idempotent.
+Your handler must be idempotent.200 for duplicates to prevent unnecessary retries.

 Monitoring